annulen/sysdig-wiki/sysdig-Chisel-API-Reference-Manual.md

 ## Mondatory Globals
 In order to be recognized as a chisel, a Lua script *must* export the following global variables:
 * _description_: a string containing the chisel verbose description
-* _short_description_: a string that explains what the chisel does in few words, and can be used in a list
+* _short_description_: a string that explains what the chisel does in a few words, and can be used in a list
 * _category_: the chisel category, e.g. _IO_, _net_, _security_, etc.
 * _args_: a table describing each of the chisel arguments, in the following format: